stefanofa/awesome/TOPICS.md

 *   [restatedev/restate](https://github.com/restatedev/restate) - Restate is the platform for building resilient applications that tolerate all infrastructure faults w/o the need for a PhD.

 *   [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode) - Kilo is the all-in-one agentic engineering platform.
 Build, ship, and iterate faster with the most popular open source coding agent. #1 on OpenRouter.
-750k+ Kilo Coders.
-6.1 trillion tokens/month.
+1.5M+ Kilo Coders.
+25T+ tokens processed

 *   [unjs/consola](https://github.com/unjs/consola) - 🐨 Elegant Console Logger for Node.js and Browser